oroinc/crm/README.md

 Main classes / concepts
 =======================

-- Attribute : the smallest entity, a name, a sku, a price, have a type and some configuration (storage, rendering, etc)
+- Attribute : the smallest entity, a name, a sku, a price, have a type and some configuration
+- AttribueType : aims to configure basic attribute configuration as storage, rendering
 - Flexible : the flexible entity, ie, an entity which support usage of dynamic attribute
 - FlexibleValue : the value related to an entity and an attribute
 - FlexibleManager :  the service which allows to easily manipulate flexible entity and provides "glue" between pieces